chyroshan066/leetcode/README.md

 ### Basic Array Transformations

 + Given an integer array arr and a mapping function fn, return a new array such that returnedArray[i] = fn(arr[i], i).
 Solve it without the built-in Array.map method.

++ Given an integer array arr and a filtering function fn, return a filtered array filteredArr which should only contain the elements from the arr for which the expression fn(arr[i], i) evaluates to a truthy value.
+Solve it without the built-in Array.filter method.